MikroElektronika/click_id/README.md

 To see the status of Supported add-on boards, view [this CSV sheet](click_info.csv)

+### Hardware Modifications

+Some of the Existing Clicks require minor hardware modifications to work with the kernel driver correctly.
+This section maintains the list of the clicks which require hardware modifications:

+* GNSS ZOE Click : Swap COMM SEL Jumpers Default Position to select UART.
+* GNSS Clicks: All GNSS Clicks are Supported through the gnss linux subsytems, so their COMM SEL Default position needs to be in the UART Position
+* 6 LoWPAN T Click : The driver requires fifo, fifop, sfd, cca, vreg and reset gpio of which vreg, reset and fifo gpios are routed to the mikroBUS headers correctly but the other GPIOs are not accessible, GPIO 2,3,4 from CC2520 needs to be routed to the mikroBUS headers(GPIO reference 1MHZ Clock is not necessary).
+* 6 LoWPAN C Click : The driver requires fifo, fifop, sfd, cca, vreg and reset gpio of which vreg, reset and fifo gpios are routed to the mikroBUS headers correctly but the other GPIOs are not accessible, GPIO 2,3,4 from CC2520 needs to be routed to the mikroBUS headers(GPIO reference 1MHZ Clock is not necessary).

 ### Kconfig
 This list contains a few dependent Kconfig settings that needs to be applied(if you are testing all of the supported) apart from the Click Driver Kconfig.